yuanz03/tp/docs/DeveloperGuide.md

 * 1a.
 The given player is invalid.

     * 1a1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.